 Rated 'Outstanding' by Ofsted

-We have over 200 Supported Learning students who study with us every year and in our recent Ofsted inspection in March 2017, our provision was rated as ‘Outstanding’ in all areas.
+We have over 200 Inclusive Learning students who study with us every year and in our recent Ofsted inspection in March 2017, our provision was rated as ‘Outstanding’ in all areas.

 You can find out more about the courses we offer, our facilities and how we help our students progress below.